This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Thank you, Andrew.
 I am not as familiar with a gun as I should be.”
 She knew enough, but her nerves were working against her.
 “Would you leave it on the table just inside my room.”

 “Yes, miss.”
-He passed her a warm damp cloth to wipe the blood off the side of her face and a mirror so that she might see what she was doing.
+He passed her a warm damp cloth to wipe the blood off the side of her face and a mirror so that she could see what she was doing.
 “I’ll leave it unloaded.
-Best hide it away or he might use it on you with that temper of his.”
+Best hide it away or he’ll use it on you with that temper of his.”
 She doubted that.
 He was not so stupid as to go that far.
 Yet.
-“Or he might be afeared one of us might get it.”
+“Or he might be afeared one of us would get it.”
 If he were to harm this young woman, there would be any number of men and women about the place who would sacrifice their own lives, as highly valued as they were to themselves, for this young woman.
 She had done almost as much for them, intervening between her father and them on many occasions, and had the marks on her arms and her body to prove it, and now another one on her forehead.

 “This was a bad night, with bad goings on, missy, and will almost certainly see a man die for it.”